 Have you ever wanted to see your child’s stories come to life?
 In this class, kids learn how to create a story using stop-motion animation.
 Similar to a flip book, students take digital pictures and group them together in a time-sequence to produce a motion video.
 The videos are usually 30 seconds long and can be completed individually or with a group of friends.

 We show how to add some Hollywood effects like green-screening (also called chroma key), rig removal, rotoscoping, and time-lapse photography.
-Campers make multiple movies during the week of camp, perfecting their craft like a true movie director.
+Campers make multiple movies during the week of camp, perfecting their craft like a true movie director, using the following steps:

 - Create your characters

 Movies made at camp are sent home with each camper on a complimentary USB flash drive to show what their children created in class.

 Each year, Classroom Antics revamps our entire tech camp curriculum with fresh new video games, LEGO robots, stop-motion movies, and computer programs to create at summer camp.
 And this year is no different.

 For summer 2014, our entire curriculum has been revitalized and themed around a kid-friendly central topic, Superhero Adventure!